MouadBelayachi/challenge-collecting-data/README.md

 - Requirements:

-Collecting 10,000 Property URLs including the details of each property The dataset must involve belgian properties that are displayed into columns and rows The Properties must be classified into those specific features The final result has to be in a csv file format
+Collecting 10,000 Property URLs including the details of each property, The dataset must involve belgian properties that are displayed into columns and rows.
+The Properties must be classified into those specific features, The final result has to be in a csv file format.

 - Installation:

 The running has been seperated into 3 parts to avoid having the run for longer hours.
 To avoid an overload of requests a timesleep range random.randit(1,3) has been applied.

 - Usage: